ThePansmith/docs/docs/introduction/datapacking/custom-recipes.md

 ---

 ## Writing a custom recipe
 Here's an example of adding a Farmer's Delight cutting board recipe, which defines an input, output, and tool taken straight from [their GitHub](https://github.com/vectorwing/FarmersDelight/blob/1.20.1/src/generated/resources/data/farmersdelight/recipes/cutting/cake.json).
-Note how the variables match between the datapack file and an `event.custom` recipe replicating it.
+Notice how the variables match between the datapack file and an `event.custom` recipe replicating it.

 === "Datapack File"